-Keukenhof Gardens in 2016
+Keukenhof Gardens in 2019

 History of the Garden of Europe

-Literally translated as the ‘kitchen garden’, the beautiful Keukenhof gardens were originally hunting grounds, but gained their name when used as a source of herbs for Countess Jacqueline of Bavaria in the 15th century.
+Literally translated as the ‘kitchen garden’, the beautiful Keukenhof Gardens were originally hunting grounds, but gained their name when used as a source of herbs for Countess Jacqueline of Bavaria in the 15th century.
 Over the following decades, the estate grew dramatically in size and was redesigned by the acclaimed landscape architects behind Amsterdam’s iconic Vondelpark in the 1850s.

 Things to do at the Keukenhof Gardens

 It’s not all about tulips though, with the Willem-Alexander Pavilion hosting a fantastic selection of lilies towards the end of the season.
-If you happen to be in the Netherlands on 23rd April, the Flower Parade is a must-see.
+If you happen to be in the Netherlands on 13rd April, the Flower Parade is a must-see.
 Awash with an incredible spectrum of colours, a number of flower-adorned floats make their way from Noordwijk to Haarlem past the Keukenhof Gardens accompanied by a live band, and the route passing alongside the gardens.